PVC Injection Moulding: The Versatile Material for Demanding Applications

 • Residence Time: Minimize to prevent degradation

-• Temperature Uniformity: Critical for consistent quality
+• Uniformidad de temperatura: Critical for consistent quality

 Injection Parameters:

-1. Injection Speed: Moderate to fast
+1. Velocidad de inyección: Moderate to fast

 • Too slow: Poor weld lines, flow marks